 Malta is the gold standard of second passports, but it’s a complex program.
 Please take a read through A Second Passport From Malta for more information.

 If you have a portable business, you might consider moving it to Panama.
-The government won’t tax foreign source income, only local source profits.
+The government won’t tax foreign-sourced income, only local source profits.
 So, if you operate a restaurant in Panama, you’ll pay taxes.
-If you operate an internet based business that sells to customers outside of Panama, you won’t pay tax.
+If you operate an internet-based business that sells to customers outside of Panama, you won’t pay tax.
 Likewise, you won’t pay tax in Panama on capital gains from your international investments.

 Both of these Puerto Rico options are advanced tax and business tools.
 For more information, see Panama vs Puerto Rico for Business and Coming to America Tax Free with the EB-5 Visa and Puerto Rico.

 I hope you’ve found this article on moving money out of South Africa to be helpful.
-For more on moving you and/or your cash, please contact me at firstname.lastname@example.org or call us at (619) 550-2743.
-All consultations are free and confidential.
+For more on moving you and/or your cash, please contact check out our trusted partners in the offshore markets HERE.